-A good mental position to take that will help us adopt the right frame of mind is to assume that no one is deliberately out to hurt us.
+A good mental position to take, that will help you adopt the right frame of mind, is to assume that no one is deliberately out to hurt you.
 It is simply the case that most people just get confused.
 If you persist with this view of life you will be at least 95% right all the time!

+To be sure, some of us grew up in negative environments and also our school environment may have been unkind as well.
+But now we are out in the real world, where there are less pressures and more variety.
+Also, if you are in an intimate relationship, it is more clear that we don't really want to hurt each other.
+Instead, we are feeling vulnerable and momentarily triggered into fight-or-flight and react unconsciously.
 I encourage you to think seriously about that.
 Most of us would rather experience a better way.
 At times our wounded ego temporarily gets the better of us, even when we don't want it to.
 Who we really are would prefer a better way.
 Isn't that true for you?
 The other 5% will also be constructively dealt with by positively looking after yourself.
 We can learn to use the word "no" out of care for ourselves and not as a way of trying to punish the other person.
 You will not be adding fuel to the fire.

 It is important to repeat - most people don't mean to or want to be angry and hurtful.
 Most of us would rather a better way.
-If we approach each other in this way with persistence, we are likely to make positive changes.
+If we approach each other in a better way with persistence, we are likely to make positive changes.
 If, despite our best efforts, the anger and abuse persists, then strong boundaries may need to be put in place to protect ourselves.